 What are common side effects of Neurontin?
 How can I manage side effects?

-Gabapentin (Neurontin, Gralise, others) is a medication used to help manage certain epileptic seizures and relieve pain for some conditions, such as shingles (postherpetic neuralgia).
+Gabapentin (Neurontin, Gralise) is a medication used to help manage certain epileptic seizures and relieve pain for some conditions, such as shingles (postherpetic neuralgia).
 Dizziness and drowsiness are common gabapentin side effects.
 Weight gain and uncoordinated movement are possible side effects.

-Gabapentin doesn't generally interact with other medications, but it's possible that some side effects may occur because of a combination of drugs you're taking.
-One exception is antacid medications, such as Maalox, which can affect the way your body absorbs gabapentin.
-To avoid this issue, be sure to take these medications at least two hours apart from each other.
+Side effects sometimes occur because of a combination of drugs you're taking.
+Gabapentin doesn't generally interact with other medications, but antacid medications, such as Maalox, can affect the way your body absorbs gabapentin.
+To avoid this issue, be sure to take gabapentin antacids at least two hours apart from each other.

-The most serious concern about certain anti-seizure medications, including gabapentin, is that they may cause an increased risk of suicidal thoughts and behavior.
-The Food and Drug Administration issued a warning about this possible side effect in 2008.
-Be sure to talk to a doctor or counselor immediately if you're having suicidal thoughts.
+One concern about certain anti-seizure medications, including gabapentin, is that they might cause an increased risk of suicidal thoughts and behavior, according to the Food and Drug Administration.
+Some studies have found an increase in suicidal behaviors in people taking anti-seizure medications, but the research is unclear about whether or not the medication actually increases this risk.
+Be sure to talk to a doctor or mental health care provider immediately if you're having suicidal thoughts.

 And let your doctor know if you have questions about gabapentin side effects or are experiencing troublesome side effects that aren't going away.